sunghea/credit-risk-classification/README.md

 Confusion Matrix: The confusion matrix showed that the model correctly classified a large majority of loans as healthy (0) or high-risk (1).
 Classification Report: The classification report provided detailed metrics such as precision, recall, and F1-score for both healthy and high-risk loans.
 Question Answer: The logistic regression model performed well in predicting both healthy (0) and high-risk (1) labels, as evidenced by high precision, recall, and F1-score for both classes.
+Summary
+Overall, the logistic regression model showed promising results in predicting credit risk based on historical lending data.
+Its high accuracy, precision, and recall make it a suitable candidate for deployment in the company's decision-making process for loan approvals.
+However, it's essential to consider the context of the problem and business objectives when interpreting the model's performance.
+Ongoing monitoring and optimization of the model may further enhance its predictive capabilities over time.